-Domain: E52 Time-Span

-Range: E54 Dimension

-Quantification: one to one (1,1:1,1)
+Domain: Range: Quantification: E52 Time-Span E54 Dimension one to one (1,1:1,1)

 Scope note: This property describes the maximum length of time covered by an E52 Time-Span.

-It allows an E52 Time-Span to be associated with an E54 Dimension representing it's maximum duration (i.e. it's outer boundary) independent from the actual beginning and end.

-the time span of the Battle of Issos 333 B.C.E.
+Examples: It allows an E52 Time-Span to be associated with an E54 Dimension representing it's maximum duration (i.e. it's outer boundary) independent from the actual beginning and end. the time span of the Battle of Issos 333 B.C.E.
 (E52) had at most duration Battle of Issos maximum duration (E54) has unit (P91) day (E58) has value (P90) 2 (E60)

+In First Order Logic:

+$P84(x,y) \supset E52(x)$

+$P84(x,y) \supset E54(y)$

+P86 falls within (contains)

 Domain: E52 Time-Span

 Range: E52 Time-Span

 Quantification: many to many (0,n:0,n)

 Scope note: This property describes the inclusion relationship between two instances of E52 Time-Span.

 This property supports the notion that a Time-Span's temporal extent falls within the temporal extent of another Time-Span.
 It addresses temporal containment only, and no contextual link between the two instances of Time-Span is implied.
+This property is transitive.

+Examplase

-• the time-span of the Apollo 11 moon mission (E52) falls within the time-span of the reign of Queen Elizabeth II (E52)
+• the time-span of the Apollo 11 moon mission (E52) falls within the time-span of the reign of

+Queen Elizabeth II (E52)